loukamb/kaabot/README.md

 ## Usage

-This project requires [Node.js](https://nodejs.org/en) 20 or above. **There is currently no (official) publicly usable instance of the bot** (other than the one available in the [Discord server](https://discord.gg/sXbjZzH5zy), but it is hosted for that server exclusively).
-For now, you will have to host it yourself.
+You can add this Discord bot to your guild with [this link](https://discord.com/oauth2/authorize?client_id=1215815540803895378&permissions=277025442880&scope=bot).
+If you'd like to try the bot before inviting it to your guild, you can join the official [Discord server](https://discord.gg/sXbjZzH5zy) first.

-### Hosting
+### Self-hosting

+This project requires [Node.js](https://nodejs.org/en) 20 or above.
 [Create a Discord bot first, making sure to invite it to your guild(s) immediately after.](https://discord.com/developers/docs/getting-started#step-1-creating-an-app) Then, clone this repository into an empty folder, and create a `.env` file with the following values:

 ```shell
 # Insert your bot's client ID here.